Cosmological perturbations and gravitational waves in the general Einstein-vector theory: The vector perturbations

-where $C^{v}_{p}$ is a constant vector.
-Since we are interested only in the dynamical effects, we may set $C^{v}_{p}=0$ without loss of generality.
-In a more general case, $C^{v}_p$ can be solved nonlocally in terms of $\varsigma_{p}$ (see Ref.~\cite{Dyer:2008hb}), but we do not consider this possibility here.
-Substituting Eq.~\eqref{conserved-1312} into the action~\eqref{effectiveAction1-1314} and eliminating $\dot{\delta\mathcal{B}}_{p}$, one obtains an effective action containing only the dynamical variable,
+where $C^{(v)}_{p}$ is a constant vector.
+Since we are interested in plane-wave solutions, we set $C^{(v)}_{p}=0$ for simplicity.
+In a more general setting, $C^{(v)}_p$ can be solved nonlocally in terms of $\zeta_{p}$ (see Ref.~\cite{Dyer:2008hb}), but this possibility is not pursued here.
+Substituting Eq.~\eqref{conserved-1312} into the effective Lagrangian~\eqref{effectiveL-20265101452} and taking the small-scale limit ($|\vec{k}|\rightarrow \infty$), we obtain a reduced effective Lagrangian involving only the dynamical variable $\zeta_{p}$,